 How Do I Treat My Dog's Kennel Cough?

 While some vets may recommend antibiotics, in most cases they are not really needed unless your dog's condition is moderate to severe in nature.
-If your dog does not show signs of recovery within 7 to 10 days or if his condition continues to worsen, you need to take him to see his vet as soon as possible.
+If your dog does not show signs of recovery within 7 to 10 days or if their condition continues to worsen, you need to take them to the vet as soon as possible.

 In most cases, the symptoms of kennel cough will last approximately 10 to 20 days.
 These symptoms will resolve themselves without the need for any medication in much the same way as humans recover from the common cold.